8 Habits of People with Great Skin

 7.Reapplying Sunscreen Every 2 to 3 Hours

 Sunscreen is the final fundamental step in skincare.
-Sunscreen should be applied approximately 30 minutes before going into the skin every day and reapplied every 2 to 3 hours.
+Sunscreen should be applied approximately 30 minutes before going into the sun every day and reapplied every 2 to 3 hours.

-Guarding the skin against direct sunlight is the goal therefore ensure to supplement with hats and protective clothing, avoid being in the sun between 11am and 2pm, and remember commonly forgotten areas such as the back, ears, neck, and top of the hands and feet.
+Guarding the skin against direct sunlight is the goal.
+Ensure to supplement with hats and protective clothing and avoid being in the sun between 11am and 2pm.
+Remember commonly forgotten areas such as the back, ears, neck, and top of the hands and feet whenever you apply your sunscreen.

 When shopping for a good sunscreen find one that is hydrating, offers broad-spectrum protection, doesn’t leave a white cast, even better if it also soothes the skin.